mcjojos/shortest-path/README.md

 + -input path/to/input.csv

     the **input** command line argument is a required argument that points to the input file.
-    The application doesn't start if it's not provided.
+    The application doesn't start if this argument is not provided.
-    The application expects a coma separated file of the aforementioned format.
+    The application expects a comma separated file of the aforementioned format.

 + -output path/to/output.csv